Last Updated on April 5, 2024 by Michelle Ball

 To combat the student’s enemies on the panel which determines their fate, parents and students need to make the best case they can.

 Students and parents should gather as much valid evidence as possible to show they are innocent.
-They can bring in witnesses, therapists, police officers, community leaders and others to try to disprove the expulsion case or prove the character of the student.
+They can bring in witnesses, therapists, police officers, community leaders and others to try to disprove the school expulsion case or prove the character of the student.
 Parents can argue well, be persuasive and demonstrate, even to a biased panel, the student did not do it or that they deserve mercy.

 Students and parents should appeal to the hearts of the hearing panel members to overcome their inherent bias.